flavioaiello/swarm-router/README.md

 - Docker swarm mode stack isolation by swarm-router cascading

 ## Getting started
+Common docker swarm mode requirements can be accomplished by combining different swarm-router capabilites.
+The main use cases are made by single swarm-router instance or in cascading mode to isolate stacks from each other.

 ### Ingress routing
 The simplest use case is to spin-up one swarm-router per docker swarm mode cluster.